 - It can be exhausting writing on a lengthy text over time.
 One gets blind for their own mistakes over time, things that made sense in your head may when they are on paper.
 Leverage that you write this as a group, proof read each others contributions.
-Also, put the text to rest for one or two days and reread it to identify problems with the structure or wording, and find repitions or gaps to be filled in the text. - Please be aware that the supervisors (which will evaluate your report) already read dozens of other reports.
-Hence, they will immediately recognize whether you have copied text from e.g. the Internet, which is considered to be a plagiarism and which will result in an immediate disqualification.
+Also, put the text to rest for one or two days and reread it to identify problems with the structure or wording, and find repitions or gaps to be filled in the text. - When thinking about what to include in your report as information, act according to this principale: what does someone need to know to understand your findings and the way you reach there, and information do they need to be able to retrace your steps with your data to reproduce your results?

-• An example for a good, although not perfect, N2 report can be found here (many thanks to Tomer Shenar and Christoph Guber for providing this file).
+- Please be aware that the supervisors (which will evaluate your report) already read dozens of other reports.
+Hence, they will immediately recognize whether you have copied text from e.g. the Internet, which is considered to be a plagiarism and which will result in an immediate disqualification. - An example for a good, although not perfect, N2 report can be found here (many thanks to Tomer Shenar and Christoph Guber for providing this file).